The Art of Cultural Exchange

 DAY 2: THURSDAY 10 OCTOBER

-10am In Conversation #2: Borders, origins, departures: relations of reciprocity and resistance Featuring Eugenia Flynn, Michelle Aung Thin, Michele Lee, and Alvin Pang.
+10am In Conversation #2: Borders, origins, departures: relations of reciprocity and resistance Featuring speakers: Eugenia Flynn, Michelle Aung Thin, Michele Lee, and Alvin Pang, and respondents Ann Ang and Quinn Eades.
 Chaired by Francesca Rendle-Short.

 11.30am Morning Tea - catered by Pawa Catering.